Asteres-Technologies/COSMIC-Roadmap/SANKEY_README.md

 ```

 This will create example diagrams showing:
-- Sample mission and capability relationships
+- Sample use_case and capability relationships
 - Different flow types and their use cases
 - Best practices for data visualization